 Well, I’ve currently been on five Europe river cruises with my family, (these are family holidays that I organise for myself and my family) and have included eleven nights on board in my first ever Founder’s Tour at Christmas this year, once again travelling with my family.
 And I’m personally hosting our third Europe river cruise charter, next April.
 So, why do I love doing Europe river cruises?
 And why do we sell so many to our Privilege Club members, year after year?

-As the founder, owner and CEO of Seniors Holiday Travel Team for the past two decades, I’ve done a fair bit of travel, and of course, I get offered travel deals and travel styles and travel destinations every day of the week – temptations!
+As the founder, owner and CEO of Travel Team for the past two decades, I’ve done a fair bit of travel, and of course, I get offered travel deals and travel styles and travel destinations every day of the week – temptations!

 I first went to Europe back in 1978, when I was 26 years old, and I spent fifteen months living and working in Europe and the UK, before returning to my job in the Commonwealth Department of Veterans’ Affairs, where I spent a total of 23 years.
 Back in those days, we were happy to stay in cheap European hotels, with share bathrooms down the hall – something we “Baby Boomers” wouldn’t think was too acceptable these days, and our 23 year old twin daughters probably couldn’t comprehend even existed!